sylron97/EPL_Predictor/README.md

 ✅ Forecast key match statistics such as Full-Time Goals, Shots on Target, Half-Time Goals ✅ Analyze team performance over an entire season to estimate final league standings

-🛠️ Techniques Used
+🛠️ Techniques Used:

 1️⃣ Poisson Regression Model
 Used to predict numerical match statistics, including:
 - Full-Time Goals Scored (FTGS)
 - Shots On Target
 - Half-Time Goals Scored (HTGS)
 These features are critical in determining match outcomes.

-2️⃣ Random Forest Regressor
+2️⃣ Random Forest Regressor:
 - Used to predict Full-Time Results (Win, Draw, or Loss)
 - Incorporates multiple features to improve classification accuracy.

-📊 Feature Selection Strategy
+📊 Feature Selection Strategy:
 To enhance model performance, certain features were removed due to high correlation or redundancy:
 🚫 Full-Time Goals Scored (FTGS) – Highly dependent on other features, leading to potential data leakage.
 🚫 Half-Time Result (HTR) – Correlated with full-time results, reducing predictive independence.